Bobo Brazil: Professional wrestling career

 Harris was trained by Joe Savoldi after meeting him at matches at the Naval Armory.
 Savoldi originally named Harris "BuBu Brasil, The South American Giant," where he wrestled using a sequined satin cape stitched together by his wife, but a promoter misprinted his first name as "Bobo" in an advertisement, and the name stuck with Harris throughout his career.
-During that time, segregation in the South normally limited African-American wrestlers to wrestling other African-American wrestlers; Harris proved so popular that promoters put aside their prejudices in order to make money.
+During that time, segregation in the South normally limited Black wrestlers to wrestling other Black wrestlers; Harris proved so popular that promoters put aside their prejudices in order to make money.

 Brazil's first recorded match was on March 29, 1948, in Benton Harbor, wrestling as "Houston Harris, The Black Panther" against Armand Myers to a 30-minute draw.
 Harris was taught by Joe Savoldi to "be an honest athlete in the ring and never to take shortcuts on anybody to win a match.
 He was instilled to be a crowd’s friend right to the end."
 Finding success in Detroit, Brazil developed a fanbase among both the black and white populace with his modesty and stylish dress and professionalism, making him a big draw and an appealing babyface to both races of fans.
-Although loved by fans, Brazil nonetheless dealt with bigotry and discrimination during that time.
-In the era when Harris ascended to stardom, African American fans were forced to sit in areas that made it hard to see his matches; Harris himself was banned from going to restaurants, hotels, and even wrestling in certain territories due to the color of his skin.
-In the early 50s, he also performed in Japan.
+Bobo spent most of his early career in the North wrestling for WWWF (now WWE), Big Time Wrestling in Detroit, Maple Leaf Wrestling in Toronto, Ontario, Canada & Dick the Bruiser's WWA promotion in Chicago.

 Brazil had many matches with competitors such as Killer Kowalski, Dick the Bruiser, Johnny Valentine, Haystacks Calhoun and The Sheik, who feuded with Brazil over the course of several decades, with a variety of their matches being acclaimed bloody matchups.
 These and other rivals would all fall victim to Brazil's finishing maneuver, the Coco Butt.
 Brazil also once wrestled Bill Miller to a draw, and challenged Bruno Sammartino for the WWWF World Heavyweight Championship in a battle of two top babyface competitors.
 On October 18, 1962, Brazil defeated "Nature Boy" Buddy Rogers by hitting him in the groin causing Rogers to be unable to continue.
 Brazil refused the championship and they met a couple of weeks later and Rogers won.
 At the time, the promoters were working a gimmick where the champion would be hit in the groin and the challenger wouldn't accept the title.
 The same scenario occurred in Toronto two weeks earlier with Bruno Sammartino and Rogers.
 Neither Brazil nor Sammartino were officially recognized by the NWA as having won the World Heavyweight Championship.